playworks93/taskflow-landing-app/README.md

 ## Features

-- User Authentication & Onboarding
-- Task Creation & Management
+- Task Creation and Management
 - Collaborative Task Sharing
+- Real-time Notifications
-- Progress Tracking & Analytics
+- Progress Tracking and Analytics
+- Customizable Task Labels and Categories
-- Team Collaboration Tools
+- Integrations with Calendar and Other Tools
-- Notifications & Reminders

 ## Tech Stack